flaturtha/64-testaments/madness-of-krill/madness_v2.md

 “Sir?
 Can you hear me?
 Do you need help?”

 I touched his face, trying to turn his head towards me, towards the light.
-I felt something wet.
+I felt something wet and warm.

 I rolled him towards me and that’s when I saw the blood on his face.
 It was scratched and bruised and bleeding.

 The man had been beaten.
-Savagely.

 I glanced up and down the street, but found it deserted.